 5. Incorporate referral programs

 Referral programs are becoming another recruiting norm that businesses around the world started to approve.
 This is how it works: employers encourage current employees to refer qualified candidates for some type of reward, often financial.
 In essence, referral programs give recruiters access to the professional connections of the team, turning each member of the team into a recruiter.
+In addition to traditional referral programs, companies are also exploring innovative ways to implement a referral program for B2B connections, extending the reach of their recruitment efforts.
 By the way, you can also involve business mentors in those programs, so it will become more practical and useful for future employees.

 This strategy has several benefits.
 The key one is that referred employees usually perform better and stay in the company longer.
 Other benefits are the reduced hiring costs, as the financial benefit given to the employee is often less expensive than the recruitment marketing budget you'd need to allocate.
 Additionally, the hiring process happens quicker because someone is acquainted with the referred candidate's working style and qualifications.
 Finally, well-designed and managed referral programs can also improve employee satisfaction, showing them that their opinion is valued.

 Company culture videos or even videos about the benefits you have for the employees are a great way to attract potential team members and give them a feel for what's in it.

 A well-thought-out and crafted clever and funny video can work wonders in attracting candidates and wanting them to learn more about what you have to offer them both as a brand and as an employer.